 Entrance Exam Instructions

-All students should arrive by 7:45 a.m.
 Enter through the Student Entrance.
 Two #2 pencils and $25 cash or check made payable to Regina Dominican are required for the exam.
-You cannot use a calculator on the mathematics section.
-Also, anyone requesting extended time should submit proper documentation to the office of enrollment and recruitment by December 2, 2017.
+You cannot use a calculator during the mathematics section.

 The HSPT suggests the following to prepare for the exam: